0xLazAI/lazai-web-blogs/blogs/iDAO-intro.md

 We as users, developers, even institutions **feed data into the machine every single day**.
 Yet we get nothing in return.
 Worse, we have no say in how that data is used, whether it's accurate, or if it aligns with our interests.

-In the AI ecosystem, even **DAOs fall short**.
+In the AI ecosystem, even DAOs fall short.
-That’s because traditional DAOs are designed around **organizational governance**, not **individual agency**.
+That’s because traditional DAOs are designed around organizational governance, not individual agency.
 Their structure is optimized for voting, treasury control, and roadmap coordination — not for aligning thousands of diverse data contributors, model builders, or AI agents with varying intents and perspectives.

 ## The Problem with Traditional DAOs in the Age of AI